yufanana/ProgrammingNotes/git_notes.md

 `git config --global user.name 'yufan-fong'` <br>
 `git config --global user.email 'yufan.fong@gmail.com'` <br>

+## Create New Repository
+Go to GitHub web and create a new repositary there. <br>
+Follow the instructions there to add origin.

 ## Git Ignore
 `touch .gitignore` to create the *gitignore* text. </br>
 Write the names of the files for *git* to ignore inside the *gitignore* file.